 Investments in marketable securities with readily determinable fair values are valued at their fair values in the statements of financial position.
-Investments in mutual funds and equity and debt securities are measured at fair value, as determined by market quotations.

-Investment income earned and unrealized gains/(losses) on unrestricted investments are reported as increases/(decreases) in unrestricted net assets.
-Unrealized gains and losses on permanently restricted investments are recorded as increases/(decreases) in temporarily restricted net assets on the statement of activities.
+Investment income earned and unrealized gains/(losses) on unrestricted investments are reported as increases/(decreases) in unrestricted net assets, while unrealized gains and losses on permanently restricted investments are recorded as increases/(decreases) in temporarily restricted net assets, on the statement of activities.